Differential/accounts-entry/index.markdown

 ### On the client (only)

 Since this is a young package, we are maintaining compatibility with accounts-ui (so if in a pinch accounts-entry is broken for you, you could easily switch to accounts-ui).

-As such, the `passwordSignupFields` attributes from Accounts.ui.config is read by accounts-entry to determine what fields to show during sign up and sign in.
+We also use the UI for oauth configs from accounts-ui.

 {% highlight coffeescript %}
 Meteor.startup ->
-  Accounts.ui.config
-    passwordSignupFields: 'EMAIL_ONLY'

   AccountsEntry.config
     logo: 'logo.png'
     privacyUrl: '/privacy-policy'